Canon F-1: Special editions

 A special commemorative model of the F-1 was offered for the 1976 Montreal Olympics.
 It was identical to the regular F-1 but for the Olympic emblem on the front upper left of the body.
 Canon also manufactured and sold commemorative 55 mm and (much harder to find) 58 mm lens caps with the 1976 Montreal Olympics for their normal lenses in production at the time.

 For the 1980 Winter Olympics in Lake Placid, a Special version of the F-1 with the engraved Lake Placid Olympic logo was offered.
 Special Lake Placid 52 mm lens caps were also made.

 In 1978 a military model called "ODF-1" (olive drab) with an all-over olive green finishing was presented.
 (Note, this was not for military use but rather a special addition made for the civilian market.
-It's unknown how many were made, figures are estimated to be around 3 000.)
+It is unknown how many were made, figures are estimated to be around 3,000.)

 Canon, being the official sponsor of the World Cup, made 1978 55 mm lens caps and 1982 52 mm lens caps commemorating the 1978 and 1982 World Cup events.